Missing Money and Market-Based Adequacy in Deeply Decarbonized Power Systems with Long-Duration Energy Storage: Methodology

 \subsection{Capacity market parameters}

-We construct the capacity demand curve by determining the capacity target and the corresponding WTP function.
-To determine the WTP, we rely on the system-wide net CONE and an assumed elasticity of demand for capacity.
-Following \cite{bothwell_crediting_2017}, we calculate the capacity target $CT$ using the target technology-specific capacity installations and the estimated capacity credits.
+The capacity market WTP function is constructed as a piece-wise linear curve passing through anchor points specified in the CM rules.
+The rules determine the coordinates of the anchor points as a function of the system-wide net CONE and capacity target $\text{CT}$.
+Following \cite{bothwell_crediting_2017}, we calculate the capacity target $\text{CT}$ as the total accredited capacity of the \emph{baseline} portfolio.
+The installed capacities of that portfolio are obtained from the welfare-maximising \textit{EOM VOLL} run, and denoted $\hat{c}_g$ for generators and $(\hat{c}_s^{P},\hat{\zeta}_s)$ for storage (power and duration):

+This ensures that the capacity target is \textcolor{black}{consistent with the \emph{baseline} portfolio} used for marginal accreditation, with storage credits evaluated at the equilibrium duration $\hat{\zeta}_s$.

 Net CONE is defined as the difference between a technology’s annualised fixed and operational costs and its expected net revenues from the energy market, including ancillary services where applicable.
+For any resource $r$, let $\text{NC}^{\text{uc}}_r$ denote the net CONE per installed MW calculated when the \emph{baseline} portfolio is dispatched under the price cap.
+For generators and storage, this is given by:

-Traditionally, CMs estimate net CONE for a reference technology, typically a flexible conventional generator whose accredited capacity is based on its availability.
-We follow industry practice and use CCGT as the reference technology, assuming, for demonstration purposes, its perfect availability and flexibility.
+Traditionally, CMs estimate net CONE for a reference technology $\text{NC}_{\text{ref}}$, typically a flexible conventional generator whose accredited capacity is based on its availability.
+We follow industry practice and use CCGT as the reference generator, assuming, for demonstration purposes, its perfect availability and flexibility.